All Episodes

 You could name your ticket and price for virtually anything.

-You would you could get movies made.
+You could get movies made.

-It would wouldn't wouldn't you love to do that?
+Wouldn't you love to do that?

-And I wouldn't have little political rats at ATT and Bell South playing games with my connectivity.
+And I wouldn't have little political rats at AT ⁇ T and Bell South playing games with my connectivity.

-Because that's what's this is there's no reason this stuff drops out like this on on uh accidentally.
+There's no reason this stuff drops out like this accidentally.

 Businesses couldn't stay in business doing this.